owntech-foundation/Core/docs/dataAPI.md

 ## Quick start with Spin Data API

+Note that if you use a shield on the Spin board, you can use the functions provided by the shield API : ``shield.sensors``, which provides the an API similar as this one, but with also more specialized functions that take into consideration shield specificities: sensors accessible by name rather than by using the pin number, initial conversions factors for raw values adapted depending on the sensors, etc.

+The Data API is for use only if you do not use a shield, or want to access to a pin that is not connected to a sensor of the shield.

 ### Include

 Data API is part of Spin API: it is made available by including the `SpinAPI.h` header.
 From there, a `spin.data` object is available to interact with the API.